Printing Terms

 Greek

-Usually nonsense words and letterforms that are not legible, used in a design to approximate the “color” of a page.
+Usually nonsense words and letterforms that are not legible, used in a design to approximate the flow of text on the page.
 Used primarily before final text is available for a client comps.

 Gripper